What are APTN’s programming themes?

 The stories of our people, past, present and future

-Journeys that reflect Aboriginal concepts of hope, struggle, wholeness, history, healing, relationships, family, traditions and more
+Journeys that reflect Indigenous concepts of hope, struggle, wholeness, history, healing, relationships, family, traditions and more

 The celebration of accomplishments, healing, culture, dance, sports, achievement, and survival

-Unity and diversity amongst Aboriginal peoples.
+Unity and diversity amongst Indigenous peoples.
 Issues of our fellow Indigenous people in other countries including their hopes, dreams and struggles

 Stories that celebrate our diverse approaches to spirituality, both traditional and contemporary